 You know that feeling when your house is a mess, and you feel anxious, unsettled, or tense?
 Yeah, I’m right there with you.
-After losing 120 lbs, I felt so much better in my body, but my house was still unorganized and cluttered with so many things that no longer sparked joy in my life.
+After losing 120 lbs, I felt so much better in my body, but my house was still unorganized and cluttered with things that no longer sparked joy in my life.
 I realized that I was holding on to countless items out of habit and comfort, instead of purpose and joy.
+Enter The Tidy Edit.

 Many of my closets and drawers were packed full with no rhyme or reason as to what was in them, or how things were arranged.
 I often felt frustrated when trying to find one particular item, and dreaded the thought of someone opening one of my junk drawers or messy closets.
 It became very clear to me that the space and items around me reflected so much of the way I was feeling from day to day.
 My life, self-worth and goals had changed so much, and now I wanted my house to reflect that same positive change.
 I knew I needed a plan to get organized, to finally let some things go, and to set out on a new path where everything had a place, purpose and positive feeling.

 I’m sure many of you have heard of the bestselling book, The Life-Changing Magic of Tidying Up.
 If not, here is a quick run-down: Japanese cleaning consultant Marie Kondo takes tidying to a whole new level, promising that if you properly simplify and organize your home once, you’ll never have to do it again.
 Most methods advocate a room-by-room or little-by-little approach, which doom you to pick away at your piles of stuff forever.
 The KonMari Method™, with its revolutionary category-by-category system, leads to lasting results.